gitXite/terrain-service/README.md

 * `server.js`

   * Node.js server.
-Takes parameters from my frontend via my backend, and passes them to elevstl to create the STL.
+Takes parameters from my backend, and passes them to elevstl to create the STL.
   * Also handles client downloading of files.